TULiberalArts/Sociology/pages/next-stops.md

 published: true
 # meta-data variables
 title: Next Stops
+description: >-
+ See what your career could look like when you earn a degree in Sociology from Temple University!
+Pursue the Sociology Internship Seminar, study abroad, and earn certificates from the College of Liberal Arts.
 keywords: 'careers, internships, study abroad, certificates, sociology degree'
 # custom variables
 ---